blosavio/chlog/README.md

       <ul>
         <li>
           <p>
             A changelog is mutable.
-Corrections are encouraged and additions are okay.
-The changelog itself is versioned-controlled data, and the <span class=
+Corrections are encouraged and additions are &nbsp;okay.
+The changelog itself is versioned-controlled data, and the
-            "small-caps">html</span>/markdown documents that are generated from the changelog data are also under version-control.
+            <span class="small-caps">html</span>/markdown documents that are generated from the changelog data are also &nbsp;under version-control.
           </p>
         </li>
         <li>
           <p>
-            Yanked or retracted releases can simply be noted by revising the changelog data.
+            Yanked or retracted releases can simply be noted by revising the &nbsp;changelog data.
           </p>
         </li>
         <li>
           <p>
-            Much of the changelog data is objective (e.g., dates, email), but some is merely the changelog author&apos;s opinions.
+            Much of the changelog data is objective (e.g., dates, email), but &nbsp;some is merely the changelog author&apos;s opinions.
 That&apos;s okay.
-The changelog author is communicating that opinion to the person considering switching versions.
-The changelog author may consider a particular bug-fix
-            <code>:high</code> urgency, but the person using the software may not.
+The changelog &nbsp;author is communicating that opinion to the person considering switching &nbsp;versions.
+The changelog author may consider a particular bug-fix <code>:high</code> urgency, but the person using the software may not.
           </p>
         </li>
       </ul>